Author: Jan Scholten

 The preparation of the work, the plans and proposals after the start is made but the task looks too big, the mountain too high to climb, insurmountable.
 So he is easily discouraged, disappointed in his provisional plans.
 He alternates between going on and giving up, avoiding and postponing the struggle to his unrealistic goal.

 They have a great desire to prepare things thoroughly.
 This thorough preparation is necessary so that they get an insight into all possible future developments.
 That way they can have an answer ready for any future situation that may arise.

 They are the front runners, the ones who show what is to come.
-They are the ones that get the ball to the front so it can be kicked into the goal.
+They are the ones who get the ball to the front so it can be kicked into the goal.

 There is still some doubt about their own abilities and it makes them a bit indecisive.
 They often wonder: ‘What on earth have I started?’
-They consider all sorts of options but don’t really have much faith in any of them.
-So they remain skeptical and suspicious towards any plans or suggestions.
+They consider all sorts of options but do not really have much faith in any of them.
+So they remain sceptical and suspicious towards any plans or suggestions.
 They lack confidence in themselves or their environment.

 They are forever preparing without coming to any definite decisions.
 Their plans are always temporary, they are never good enough, there is always something that needs to be improved.
 They postpone their plans and the delay often leads to cancellation.
 They hum and ha and even when they do start something the chances are that they will quit somewhere along the line.